Friday, Dec 12, 2014

 SEEDS needs YOUR help to name our new family members – 4 baby chicks.

 We have 4 different kinds of chickens – Cuckoo Maran, Silver Laced Wyandotte, Easter Egger and Buff Orpington.
-The only rule when it comes … read more
+The only rule when it comes to naming … read more